-Every day parents are finding that their children and or babies are struggling with health problems more so now than ever before in history and there is no coincidence, as generations of families are passing on MTHFR gene mutations to their children without knowing it, this leads to often unexplained health problems right from birth and into childhood.
+Every day parents are finding that their children and or babies are struggling with health problems more so now than ever before in history and there is no coincidence, as generations of families are passing on mutations to their children without knowing it, this leads to often unexplained health problems right from birth and into childhood.

 MTHFR deficiency, which typically follows an autosomal recessive pattern, can lead to various health issues in children and babies.